 Marie Zins is the Constances cohort PI.

-Marcel Goldberg is a physician-epidemiologist, lecturer at the Simone Veil Health Sciences Research Unit of the UVSQ.
+Marcel Goldberg is a physician, epidemiologist, and lecturer at the Université Paris Cité.
 For over twenty years, he has run an Inserm research unit focusing on the epidemiology of occupational and social health determinants and was science adviser to the Occupational health department of the French health watch institute.
 He is a member of the Public health council and chairman of its "Information systems for public health" workgroup.

-Marcel Goldberg is co-manager, with Marie Zins and Lisa Berkman, of the Constances cohort.
+Marcel Goldberg is co-PI, with Marie Zins and Lisa Berkman, of the Constances cohort.